keanine/MK8-Voice-Porter/README.md

 - Click "Output Folder" to see the completed file.
 You can patch this in with whatever method you normally use to mod MK8 on console and on emulator.

 ### Creating a bars file from sound files.
 (BFWAV to BARS)
 - Create or find your .bfwav files.
 If you don't know how to make these I can't help you.
+To name these files a list of User-Friendly names can be found below, however any vanilla file name can also be used if that is your preference.
 - Click "Input Folder", empty it if there's anything inside it, then put your correctly named .bfwav/~~wav~~* files in the folder.
-A list of User-Friendly names can be found below, however any vanilla file name can also be used if that is your preference.
 - In the "Output Format" dropdown select format you want, generally this will be .bars.
 - In the "Output Driver" dropdown select the driver you would like to port over.
 - Click Port.